 In the first step 1-2 it tells you to “Press and hold the Start Up button to start it up (turn on the power).”
 So it sounds like it’s simply telling you to restart your Mac.
 Unfortunately, that’s not the case.
 To get to the proper screen you have to shut your Mac down.
 Once it’s off you HOLD the power button for an EXTENDED period of time – long enough for the Mac to go into a special startup mode that allows you to make security setting changes.

-Nowhere on the OM Digital Solutions page the update process for the new Apple Silicon M1 machines.
-But once you start the process you realize the directions are missing a very important detail.does it tell you this is anything other than just restarting your computer.
-I had to call Apple to understand this better and thankfully Apple knew it required we had to HOLD the Start button down to get into this mode.
+Nowhere on the OM Digital Solutions page is the update process for the new Apple Silicon M1 machines.
+But once you start the process, you realize the directions are missing a very important detail.
+I had to call Apple to understand this better and thankfully, Apple knew it required we had to HOLD the Start button down to get into this mode.

 Please OM Digital Solutions, change the wording in this document Q&A for Mac(Apple M1) to explain the need to HOLD the start button for 10 seconds.
 Below are the specific steps I went through to get my Mac Silicon M1-based Mac set up to see the OM Digital Solutions update.

 Shut Mac down.
 Restart by holding down the power button for 10 seconds.
 The system will reboot into System Recovery mode.
 Select the Options icon.